Best 3D Printer Under 300 Dollars (Complete Buyer’s Guide)

-- Resume Print: Ender 3 has the ability to resume prints even after a power outage or lapse occurs.
+- Resume Print: Ender 3 has the ability to resume printing even after a power outage or lapse occurs.

 - Easy and Qucik Assembly: It comes with several assembled parts, you only need about 2 hours to assemble 20 nuts well.

-- Advanced Technology: MK-10 Extruder greatly reduces plugging risk and bad extrustion; V-Slot with POM wheel make it move noiseless, smoothly and durable.
+- Advanced Technology: Upgraded extruder greatly reduces plugging risk and bad extrustion; V-Slot with POM wheels make it move noiseless, smoothly and durable.

 - Safety protected power supply; Only needs 5 minutes for hot bed to reach 110℃.

-- Strict Test: Strict testing for key components before delivery and life-time technical support.
+- Strict Test: Strict testing for key components before delivery and life-time technical supports.